 If you would like a quick and simple house sale there is an alternative to the traditional open market route.
 Get in touch with us today to discover how we can make selling your home, during or after a divorce, as stress-free and seamless as possible, in as little as seven days.

-So, if you want an easy and efficient house sale solution following a divorce or separation, simply fill in our enquiry form and we will be in touch before you know it.
+If you want an easy and efficient divorce house sale solution, simply fill in our enquiry form below and we’ll be in touch before you know it.

 Whilst it is often assumed that all assets are divided equally during a divorce this isn’t always the case.
 A number of different factors will be taken into consideration, including the welfare of any children aged 18 or under.